Cryopreservation of embryos

-The current legislation in Denmark states that embryos may be stored for up to 5 years.
-They must be discarded if the couple breaks up or if the woman turns 46 years of age.
+The current legislation in Denmark states that embryos may be stored till the woman turns 46 years of age.
+They must however be discarded if the couple breaks up.

 If the embryos are the result of treatment of a couple the following applies:

 - Both partners must accept in writing that the embryos are cryo-preserved and stored.